estafette/estafette.io/content/usage/extensions/estafette-extensions.md

   - estafette
 ```

 If you'd like to avoid having a separate Dockerfile you can inline it as well.
-The benefit is that this automatically substitutes global or Estafette environment variables:

 ```yaml
   bake: